Product Name: Blogvault

 What according to you is a blogger’s or a WordPress user’s biggest fear?

-My biggest fear is losing years of work due to the server failure or a malware!
+My biggest fear is losing years of work due to server failure or malware!

 Believe it or not, it has happened to many, and surprisingly, the solution is pretty easy.

-All you need is a backup system which takes an automatic and timely backup of your entire website.
-And in times a catastrophic event as mentioned above, the backup becomes the most valuable investment you will have ever made.
+All you need is a backup system that takes an automatic and timely backup of your entire website.
+And in times of a catastrophic event, as mentioned above, the backup becomes the most valuable investment you will have ever made.

-In the WordPress ecosystem, there are only a few reliable solutions which ensure that the backup works.
+In the WordPress ecosystem, there are only a few reliable solutions that ensure that the backup works.
 BlogVault is one such popular service that lives up to the expectation.

-I have shared the detailed features of BlogVault below, but for now, let’s learn to set up an enterprise grade automated backup using this popular WordPress backup solution.
+I have shared the detailed features of BlogVault below, but let’s now learn to set up an enterprise-grade automated backup using this popular WordPress backup solution.

 It doesn’t matter if you are a blogger, a freelancer, a web agency or anyone else.
 As long as you are using WordPress, you should have a backup system to safeguard yourself in the event which is outside one’s control.

-Without further delay, let us dive into the exact steps you need to take to configure BlogVault for your WordPress website.
-At the later section of this review, I have shared a special 20% discount coupon to help you save money.
+Without further delay, let us dive into the steps you need to configure BlogVault for your WordPress website.
+In the later section of this review, I have shared a special 20% discount coupon to help you save money.